Loading...

 Akari 10A

-Designed in 1952, the AKARI 10A floor lamp is the most iconic silhouette of the A series, the first designed by Isamu Noguchi in the 1950s
+Created in 1952, the Akari 10A is a floor lamp that is part of the A series, the first series of models designed by Isamu Noguchi.

 These tripod lights differ from the other AKARI lights by their structure: two bamboo rings hold the washi paper on both sides, for a more traditional design.